OuyangWenyu/hydrodataset/README.md

 aus_ds.read_ts_xrdataset(gage_id_lst=["A4260522"], var_lst=["streamflow"], t_range=["1990-01-01", "1995-12-31"])
 ```

 Similarly, you can use `precipitation`, `temperature_max`, etc., across datasets.
-A comprehensive list of these standardized names and their coverage across all datasets is in progress and will be published soon.
+See [Standard Variables](api/standard_variables.md) for the comprehensive list of standardized names and their coverage across datasets.

 ## Local vs Cloud Data Access